Leidersbach: Mayor

-Michael Schüßler (CWG) has been elected in a special election 2017 after the incumbent Friedrich Wöhrl (CSU) passed away early that year.
+Michael Schüßler (CWG) was elected in a special election in 2017 after the incumbent Friedrich Wöhrl (CSU) died early that year.

 Coat of arms

 The community's arms might be described thus: A fess wavy argent, in chief vert three bars of the first surmounting which a pair of tailor's shears expanded in saltire their points in chief of the first, in base gules a wheel spoked of six of the first.

 The escutcheon’s upper half with the tailor’s shears and narrow stripes (“bars”) is a reference to the tailor's craft and the clothing factories that were so important to the community's development in the 19th and 20th centuries.
 The shield's lower half shows the Wheel of Mainz in its historical tinctures, and this stands for the community's history as an Electoral Mainz holding until 1803.
 The arms have been borne since 1979.